daveyarwood/blog.djy.io/src/_drafts/using-git-write-tree-to-cache-builds.md

 (Lather, rinse, repeat.)

-When you're repeating this cycle over and over again, it can be cumbersome to have to worry about whether the build that you're running was compiled from the same code that you're looking at.
-In other words, each time you run the command that you use to run the build (e.g.  `java -jar target/project.jar`), you have to wonder whether or not you ran the command to compile your code (e.g. `javac ...`) since the last time you changed the code.
+When you're repeating this cycle over and over again, it can be cumbersome to have to worry about whether or not the build that you're running was compiled from the same code that you're currently looking at.
+In other words, each time you run the command that you use to run the build (e.g.  `java -jar target/project.jar`), you have to wonder whether or not you've run the command to compile your code (e.g.  `javac ...`) since the last time you made changes to the code.

 # Always build it before you run it